The Prize Chapter 28: The Hinge Years - Countries versus Companies

 Anglo-American Retreat from the Middle East

-By the mid 1960s, the power of America and Britain that had sustained the Middle East was waning.
+By the mid-1960s, the power of America and Britain that had sustained the Middle East was waning.
 The US was mired in a costly, unpopular, and unsuccessful Vietnam War, and anti-Americanism was on the rise around the world.
 Britain, on the other hand, in response to its balance of payment crisis, was liquidating its empire.
-It transferred the port city of Aden to Marxist South Yemen, in addition announced plans to withdraw all defense east of Suez in 1968, and completely withdrew all forces from the Persian Gulf by November 1971.
+It transferred the port city of Aden to Marxist South Yemen, in addition to announcing plans to withdraw all defense east of Suez in 1968.
+Additionally, it completely withdrew all forces from the Persian Gulf by November 1971.
 The Sheiks of the Middle Eastern countries were shocked and begged them to stay.
 The United States' current administration was not pleased with the decision, either.
-The departure of the British forces created a power vacuum in a region that supplied 32% of world oil and had 58% of the world oil reserves.
+The departure of the British forces created a power vacuum in a region that supplied 32% of world oil and had 58% of the world's oil reserves.
 The potential parties with interest in filling the vacuum were Iraq and Soviets versus the Shah.
 President Nixon had a friendly relationship with the Shah following Nixon’s loss of a political election, and the Shah received him without a change in respect.
 The preference of the Nixon Administration was obviously the Shah and Iran to fill the gap.

 US Peak Oil and the End of the Surplus